jinkyumpark/Java-Backend/Personal Project/Website/README.md

 # Website Plan
-I'll create various website (both for portfolio purpose and personal/commercial use) and organize into one URL.
+I'll create various website (both for portfolio purposes and personal/commercial usage) and organize into one URL.

 ## Stock Portfolio (/investment)